 What to expect from a London Internship:

 In almost any mainstream film, the big city intern would be a slender woman getting bagels for their disgruntled boss who’d then send them to shred paper for the next 3 hours and fetch coffee simultaneously.
-In reality, this Capital Placement internship turned out to be different.
+While in reality, this Capital Placement internship turned out to be different.
 A real role with responsibilities, albeit a few shredding delegations once a month.
 The day starts with a hopefully short tube ride to reach the office before 9 am, followed by email checking.

 Spoiler: there’s a good chance that the start-up has an open plan office in a shared workspace.
 Friday pub crawl included.